SOUNDING BOARD

 A narrative film following a group of young people on the hunt to find treasure that will give them everything they need to overcome their fears.

-Content Warning: The film is playful and empowering overall but it does explore big changes in young people's lives such as moving schools and having a new sibling join the family.
+Content Warning: The film is playful and empowering overall, but it does explore big changes in young people's lives such as moving schools and having a new sibling join the family.

 A narrative film following a group of young people on the hunt to find treasure that will give them everything they need to overcome their fears.